keivan68/Airbnb_Booking_Rate_Improvement/README.md

 segments are doing well and what could be improved?
 Propose 2-3 specific recommendations (business initiatives and product changes) that could address these opportunities.
 Demonstrate rationale behind each recommendation AND prioritize your recommendations in order of their estimated impact.

+The solution is appread in a Jupyter network document along with a PDF presentation report.